 - Staying competitive, first-mover advantage.

-How to Introduce MBD to Company Culture
+How to implement MBD

 All downstream organizations: quality, inspection, manufacturing, assembly, procurement, service, suppliers, and others benefit using MBD since it cuts through the complexity of today’s system to reduce time, cost, and risk.